MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Prioritize the use of Event Hubs for scenarios which require high throughput and which can work with message ordering on a partition-basis.

 - Use Service Bus for scenarios requiring a higher QoS and message guarantee by implementing two phase commits.
-  - Use Service Bus Premium in an zonal redundant configuration to provide high-availability within a region.
+  - Use Service Bus Premium in a zonal redundant configuration to provide high-availability within a region.

 - Consider Storage Queues when message geo-replication is required provided the message size is less than 64 KB.
   - Use an AZ-redundant tier for the underlying Storage Account (ZRS or GZRS).